 “I was assigned to look at different points along the river—historic sites and tourist sites.
 And another map showed where trails came close to the river,” says Roth, who graduated in 2017 with a bachelor’s degree in architecture.
 “And I thought there’s got to be a way to connect all these places by a trail.”

-Brad Collett (’01), assistant professor of landscape architecture and director of the Tennessee RiverLine, led the studio trip along the river and could immediately see the value of what Roth proposed— a continuous trail where people could paddle, hike, and bike the Tennessee River from Knoxville to Paducah, Kentucky.
+Brad Collett (’01), associate professor of plant sciences and director of the Tennessee RiverLine, led the studio trip along the river and could immediately see the value of what Roth proposed— a continuous trail where people could paddle, hike, and bike the Tennessee River from Knoxville to Paducah, Kentucky.

 “It struck a really strong chord with many of the stakeholders around the region,” Collett said.
 “TVA (Tennessee Valley Authority), state parks, tourism associations—they all thought it was a powerful idea and aligned with what they were already doing.”